We want to live in a society that benefits people.

 - Share wins and losses, the key to collaboration is being open with one another.

-CREATE A COLLECTIVE IMPACT
+MAKE A COLLECTIVE IMPACT

 I was born to live with purpose and make a truly positive impact on the world.
-My greatest impact comes from my joint efforts with others.
+My greatest impact comes from my joint efforts with others. collective intelligence.

-People were born to create an impact.
+People were born to make an impact.

 From a young age, we seek to change the world around us.
 We want to make it different.
 It starts off simply enough.
 We want to make noise and throw stuff.
 Soon that’s not enough, noise becomes singing, and throwing becomes playing.
 For some of us, play becomes a sport that we want to excel at.

-Creating an impact is somehow lost in our social dialogue.
+Making an impact is somehow lost in our social dialogue.
 There’s lots of talk about work, finding a job, and making money, but rarely does that conversation get to how we seek to make an impact.
 Society has created these boxes for us.
 We get caught up in them without even knowing what we are missing.

 Some people are lucky to be making the type of impact that they wish to make.
 But, in today’s world, they are an anomaly.
 For the most part, people see themselves as pawns in the chess game that is our society.